 Tasks for Student and Committee

-Week 1: Student meets with master’s examination exam to discuss the format of the master’s examination.
+Week 1: Student meets with master’s examination committee to discuss the format of the master’s examination.

 Week 3: Student submits the Application to Graduate form on GRADFORMS no later than the third Friday of the semester in which graduation is expected.